 - Sprinkle soy bacon bits on top for the pizza topping.
 If you prefer, you can use real bacon bits instead.

 At times, I have made Puppy Pizzas gourmet dog treats using tomato paste for the sauce and real mozzarella cheese for the cheese.

 If you do this, make sure that you refrigerate or freeze the pizzas, as they will start to get moldy in a few days if stored at room temperature.
 This is true for any gourmet dog treats that are semi-moist and do not have preservatives!

 One additional reminder.
 Never, ever give tomato products to a cat or kitten!
-While tomatoes are just fine for a dog, they can be deadly for a cat.
+While tomatoes are just fine for a dog in smaller quantities, they can be deadly for a cat.

 This gourmet dog treat recipe for Puppy Pizzas takes a little more time than most of my recipes, but the little pizzas end up being so cute that I think you will find them to be worth the effort.